Wedding Photographer Canceled On You

 No 3rd Category

-Weddings Going Forward into 2022
+Weddings Going Forward beyond 2023

 There has been a huge influx of “photographers” in the wedding industry who started a business with some free time.
 As most people book weddings a year out this means that there has been almost 3 years of photographers entering the market with little to no real wedding experience (2019-2021).
 They will have some wedding photos but lack full wedding day experience.
 We note all of this to say that there are many people that might not really know what they are getting into as normal weddings are very different.
-Most people we see shooting photos have a camera and a couple lenses so there is clearly a newbie feel to the industry.
-We note this to say that there was a huge reset in the wedding photography market.
-Some photographers are going to realize this is not for them and move on to something else in life.
-They are not that committed to photography as a profession.
-What does this mean for you?
-Photographer initiated cancelations will likely be high into 2025.
+If you are not seeing any work from getting ready photos to a formal exit be cautious as that means they may not even have shot a real wedding.